 How to access journals

-Your college ID and (Networks) password is required to access Library e-resources
+Your college ID (or staff username) and ANZCA/ Networks password are required to access library e-resources.

 Having trouble logging into e-resources?
-Try emptying your browser cache, closing and reopening your browser, and trying again.
+Try emptying your browser cache, closing and reopening your browser and trying again.

 Can't find your article online?
-Request it via our article request service
+Try searching Libraries Worldwide and requesting it via our article request service

-Experiencing difficulties, or would like some help accessing articles or journals?
+Experiencing difficulties, or need help accessing articles or journals?
 Contact the Library

-For further information about searching for and accessing journals, see the Journals guide
+For further information about searching and accessing journals, see the Journals guide